Park Bom: 2014–2017: Career setback and 2NE1's disbandment

-2018–present: Career resurgence
+2018–2023: Career resurgence and stand-alone singles

 On July 20, 2018, Park reportedly signed an exclusive contract with the newly established entertainment company D-Nation Entertainment.
 It was planned that she would be releasing her debut mini-album consisting of five to six tracks in November, as well as promotional activities overseas.
 However, it was reported on October 2, 2018, that the mini-album would instead be released around January 2019 and that Park will be opening a YouTube channel.
 The following day, it was reported that she would be making her first small screen appearance in four years through YG Future Strategy Office, which stars former labelmate Seungri.
 Park was featured in the series' third episode, "Music Business", which premiered on October 5, 2018, on Netflix.